hololeo/flet-widgets/README.md

 # Flet Widgets

-**If you find these repo useful, you can support it for free by clicking ⭐ Star repo.**
+**If you find this repo useful, you can support it for free by clicking ⭐ Star repo.**

 **flet-clock.py - Display server system clock time**